AaronCremona/reflections/lesson_3_reflections.md

 Forks only apply to github.
 It is the same thing as cloning, except it happens on the github servers.
 A copy of an existing repository is made to your github account.
 You use this if you want to copy somebody's github repository to work on it yourself and make your own version of it.
 Cloning is git speak for making a copy.
 You can clone locally to create a completely new copy, or you can clone from a remote repository (like github) to make a new local copy.
 Branching is when, in your own repository, you want to go down a distinct path from what was going on, like a new feature or separate concept, while leaving the main working version intact.

+## Conflicting collaboration
+* a similar situation to a merge occurs when there are new commits both on the local repo and the remote

+	git fetch

+* git fetch is used to pull changes from the remote repository into a new branch without affecting the head of your local master
+	* the local fetched copy could be then be merged into the master branch if you want to merge all the changes
+	* this creates a new local branch origin/master (normally the head of the master has the origin/master if it is up to date with the remote)
+* git can do this process automatically with

+	git pull origin master

+* git pull is the same as running

+	git fetch origin
+	git merge master master/origin

+### What is the benefit of having a copy of the last known state of the remote stored locally?

+If you are going to be working offline and the remote has diverged from your local copy, it is a way to check differences before you merge.
+This could let you decide whether to merge, or make a new branch.